 If you have written a great job description, the chances are that people who’ll like your job post will share it with their friends and recommend people to you.
 I have seen this happening in my case where I got a lot of applications through recommendation and shares from my friends and acquaintances.

-If you can ask people who are more active in the startup community to share your post, chances are you will get high quality of applicants in your funnel.
-Adding simple things like asking people to share the job description can do wonders for you.
+If you can ask people who are more active in the startup community to share your post, chances are you will get high-quality applicants in your funnel.
+Simple things like asking people to share the job description can do wonders.

 You could add this to your job post.

-“ It’d great if you could share this with on your Facebook and LinkedIn, it will help me in reaching out to the right person.“
+“ It’d be great if you could share this on your Facebook and LinkedIn, it will help me in reaching out to the right person.“

 Once the distribution part is done, our next task should be to filter out bad applicants.